linux-kernel-labs/linux/Documentation/teaching/labs/filesystems_part2.rst

            return generic_block_bmap(mapping, block, minix_get_block);
   }

-All that needs to be done is to implement :c:type:`minix_get_block`, which has to translate a block of a file into a block on the device.
+All that needs to be done is implement :c:type:`minix_get_block`, which has to translate a block of a file into a block on the device.
 If the flag ``create`` received as a parameter is set, a new block must be allocated.
 In case a new block is created, the bit map must be updated accordingly.
-To notify the kernel not to read the block from the disk, ``bh`` must be marked with :c:func:`set_buffer_new`.
+To notify the kernel not to read the block from the disk, ``bh`` must be marked bh with :c:func:`set_buffer_new`.
 The buffer must be associated with the block through :c:func:`map_bh`.

 Dentry structure
 ================